 Oh, and by the way Barista is just Italian for bartender 🙂

 ATMosfera – Milan is proud of its old trams that follow different routes.
-A special attraction is the ATMosfera trams from 1928, which have been turned into moving restaurants, where you can experience the city while having lunch or dinner
+A special attraction is the ATMosfera trams from 1928, which have been turned into moving restaurants, where you can experience the city while having brunch(only at the weekend) or dinner

 Besdes this network many shops and cafés have their own open WiFi networks you can access.

 You can now charge your smartphone completely for free here in Milan at the public locations for charging batteries.
-Some have been set up by A2A (Milan’s power company) and others by the municipality.So far Phase 1 has been completed with 15 purple so-called open living rooms, where Milanese and tourists can sit down, relax and charge their smartphones.
-Find the nearest points here.
+Some have been set up by A2A (Milan’s power company) and others by the municipality.So far Phase 1 has been completed with 15 purple so-called digital islands, where Milanese and tourists can sit down, relax and charge their smartphones.

 You can’t say Milan without mentioning La Scala; opera, Giuseppe Verdi, ballet and the Orchestra Filarmonica della Scala.
-Are you into opera there is a real insider trick to getting tickets at only €12.
+Here is a real insider trick to getting tickets at only €12.

 Below you’ll find the instructions of how to get your hands on the €12 tickets and perhaps you won’t get the best seats for watching the performanceat at this price, the acoustics up under the roof in the highest gallery are amazing and it’s an incredible experience.You are going to need patience to get the tickets and there are only 140 seats available for each performance: